sakibstark11/s3-md5-python/README.md

 # s3-md5
 Get fast md5 hashes for an s3 file.
+It a process that listens on the incoming chunks via a process queue.
 ## installation
 - python 3.10
 - boto3
 - boto3-stubs[s3]
-- rehash

 ## how to use
 From the command line run